 Homemade Night vision - I only have to put the cover back.

 Photos shot in total darkness - color mode photo.

 More photos in the dark - switched to black and white mode.

 Video - testing the homemade night vision camera.
-I remind that it was filmed in complete darkness.
+This was all filmed in a pitch darkness!